parulgangwar/Sparkify_Churn_Model/README.md

 # Sparkify churn Model Project
-### As a part of Data Science Nanodegree program by Udacity, This is my third project named ìSparkify churn Model Projectî.
-In this project, Iíll create the process of managing large datasets to extract significant features for predicting customer churn.
-Additionally, Iíll demonstrate the development and testing of machine learning models using Apache Sparkís PySpark API and PySpark ML Package.
+## As a part of Data Science Nanodegree program by Udacity, This is my third project named ‚ÄúSparkify churn Model Project‚Äù.
+In this project, I‚Äôll create the process of managing large datasets to extract significant features for predicting customer churn.
+Additionally, I‚Äôll demonstrate the development and testing of machine learning models using Apache Spark‚Äôs PySpark API and PySpark ML Package.

 The Project is divided into the following Sections: